Why are our finance teams still so busy?

 How can these manually intensive document-based accounting activities be automated?

-The answer lies not in perfecting already very good accounting systems but in highly specialised add-ons that integrate with them – such as Zetadocs for NAV.
+The answer lies not in perfecting already very good accounting systems but in highly specialised add-ons that integrate with them – such as Zetadocs.

-When your accounting system tells you that your clients owe you money, the process of generating, printing, stuffing, franking and sending hundreds, thousands – possibly - of invoices can be a daunting and very costly task.
-It can be made easier by electronic document delivery software that gets your invoice to each client automatically by email or fax instead of manually in the mail, and can eliminate the cost of postage.
+When your accounting system tells you that your clients owe you money, the process of generating and sending hundreds, thousands – possibly - of invoices can be a daunting and time-consuming task.
+It can be made easier by electronic document delivery software that gives you the possibility to send all these invoices in one single batch, with personalized branded emails

 Sometimes customers query invoices by letter or email.
-The incoming document needs to be stored with other relevant documents relating to the customer account or transaction, which is difficult if your accounting system is software based.
+The incoming document needs to be stored with other relevant documents relating to the customer account or transaction, which is difficult if your accounting system is software-based.
 Capturing incoming documentation, associating it with a transaction and then storing it electronically for easy retrieval saves a huge amount of time and effort.
+You can watch a demo of this process here.

 Like customer queries, orders can arrive in any format.
 The difficulty lies in converting the documents to a single format and associating them with a pre-existing entity on the system.
 Once captured, they can be transferred to the right department for processing and dragged and dropped into the accounting system for archiving alongside other relevant documents.

-If all information, documents and transaction records are captured and stored centrally, staff in accounts, sales, purchasing, warehouse and management can all retrieve the relevant information relating to a transaction.
+If all information and documents are captured and stored centrally and alongside relevant customer records, staff in accounts, sales, purchasing, warehouse and management can all retrieve the relevant information relating to a transaction.

 Transactions can be completed quickly, documents delivered efficiently and customer queries handled effectively.